 As a result, dissonances can trigger powerful emotional inferences - rather than in terms of a physical disequilibrium, as in Saint Saëns's Tortoises (in (18)).
-An extreme example is afforded by Herrmann's music for Hichcock's Psycho; a simplified piano reduction is given in (49).
+An extreme example is afforded by Herrmann's music for Hichcock's Psycho [AV42 http://bit.ly/2majZGL]; a simplified piano reduction is given in (49).
 Strikingly, it starts with a D F# Bb (augmented fifth) chord, which sounds dissonant - and is preserved over the first half of the second bar.
 Various other choices contribute to the impression of mental imbalance, including the ostinato of the basic melodic movement, and the rhythm.

-(49) Herrmann's Psycho - Prelude - simple piano reduction (reduction: Hal Leonard Published, modified by A. Bonetto)35
+(49) Herrmann's Psycho - Prelude - simple piano reduction (reduction: Hal Leonard Published, modified by A. Bonetto)43